icerpc/icerpc-csharp/tools/IceRpc.Protobuf.Tools/README.md

 ## Protobuf compiler

-This package includes the `protoc` compiler binaries, and the Protobuf well-known type definitions from the [Google.Protobuf.Tools][google-protobuf-tools] package, additionally it includes the `protoc` ARM64 binaries for Linux and macOS from `[Google Protobuf release page][google-protobuf-release].
+This package includes the `protoc` compiler binaries, and the Protobuf well-known type definitions from the [Google.Protobuf.Tools][google-protobuf-tools] package.
+Additionally, it includes the `protoc` ARM64 binaries for Linux and macOS from `[Google Protobuf release page][google-protobuf-release].

 [default-items]: https://learn.microsoft.com/en-us/dotnet/core/project-sdk/msbuild-props#enabledefaultitems